sudotliu/sudotliu.github.io/index.md

 Welcome to my blog that will mostly be focused on code.

+## About me

-I am a simple guy with deep fondness for technology.
+I am a simple guy with a strong passion for technology.
 I've always been driven by a desire to discover how things work, and that inquisitive nature will probably never be fully satisfied.
 It took me some time to find my niche among the various fields and career paths that piqued my interest, and although I started as a mechanical engineering major, I didn't find true